soldasim/BOSS.jl/docs/src/types.md

 ## Parameters & Hyperparameters

 The `BOSS.ModelParams` and `BOSS.ParamPriors` type aliases are used throughout the package to pass around model (hyper)parameters and their priors.
-These types are only important for advanced usage of BOSS.
+These types are only important for advanced usage of BOSS.jl.
 (E.g. implementing custom surrogate models.)

 ```@docs
 BOSS.ModelParams